ImWuX/tartarus-bootloader/README.md

 Tartarus uses [Limine EFI](https://github.com/limine-bootloader/limine-efi) for the efi buildsystem.

 [Tartarus Protocol](./protocol.md) (**NOTE:** Currently the protocol is still being actively written and there is no guarantee breaking changes won't occur without notice)

+- TODO: Load a GDT on the BSP for UEFI